zo0r/react-native-push-notification/README.md

     tag: 'some_tag', // (optional) add tag to message
     group: "group", // (optional) add group to message
     ongoing: false, // (optional) set whether this is an "ongoing" notification
+    imageUrl: "url for big image in notification" // (optional) set if you need to send big image notification

     /* iOS only properties */
     alertAction: // (optional) default: view